 This depends on your type of policy.
 Firstly, you need to check with your provider to confirm whether counselling sessions will be covered.
 If so you need to ascertain how many sessions are included and if there are any other restrictions (e.g. time limitations, amount etc).
 Please be aware that you will be responsible for any payments accrued regardless of the type of insurance cover you have.

-Counselling for Lawyers was founded by Janet Kaplan who spent 15 years in the corporate world before training as a psychodynamic counsellor for adults at Birkbeck College, London University.
+Counselling for Lawyers was founded by Janet Kaplan who spent 15 years in the corporate world before training as a psychodynamic counsellor at Birkebeck, London University.
+She offers open-ended basis or time limited work.
+She also offers 16 sessions an approved Dynamic Interpersonal Therapy practitioner to help people understand and improve their relationships.

 For six years she was an Honorary Psychotherapist in Adult Mental Health at Guys and St Thomas’ Hospital, London.
-She also spent five years working in GP practices.
-She currently works as a counsellor in the National Health Service and in private practice.
+She currently works as a Senior Counsellor in the National Health Service and in private practice.
+Alongside her private practice, Janet has presented workshops to GPs on counselling.
+Janet supervisors practitioners in in the NHS and in the voluntary sector.

-Janet has a particular interest in working with lawyers, having witnessed how unresolved emotional issues can impact on families and professional lives.
+Janet has a particular interest in working with lawyers, having witnessed how unresolved emotional issues can impact on family and professional life.